 Multicenter, Open-label, Single-arm Study to Evaluate the PK, Safety, Tolerability and Efficacy of a New Artemether:Lumefantrine (2.5 mg:30 mg) Dispersible Tablet in the Treatment of Infants and Neonates <5 kg Body Weight With Acute Uncomplicated Plasmodium Falciparum Malaria

-This study aims to evaluate PK, safety, tolerability and efficacy of a new formulation of artemether-lumefantrine dispersible tablet in neonates and infants <5 kg body weight with acute uncomplicated Plasmodium falciparum malaria.
+The purpose of this study was to evaluate PK, safety, tolerability and efficacy of a new formulation of artemether-lumefantrine dispersible tablet in neonates and infants <5 kg body weight with acute uncomplicated Plasmodium falciparum malaria.

 Study Overview